michael-tiller/lostmud/README.md

 ## Contributing

-This is a legacy codebase that follows strict C89 standards.
-When contributing:
+This is a legacy C89 codebase kept primarily for archival and reference purposes.
+If you do contribute:

 - Maintain existing code structure and conventions
 - Use the custom memory management system (`alloc_mem`, `free_mem`)